Kyle Bowen: Professional career

 On 20 April 2023, Bowen signed a two-year deal with Melbourne United of the NBL.
 In 36 games during the 2023–24 season, he averaged 3.4 points and 3.6 rebounds per game.

 Bowen joined the Knox Raiders of the NBL1 South for the 2024 season.
 He put on three to five kilograms of muscle during the season.
 Despite missing the finals in the NBL1 South, the Raiders still had a spot at the 2024 NBL1 National Finals as the 2023 defending champions.
 Bowen helped the Raiders reach the championship game of the National Finals, where he recorded 24 points and 15 rebounds in an 87–84 victory over the Mackay Meteors to win the NBL1 National championship.
 He was subsequently named most valuable player of the final and earned NBL1 National Finals All-Star Five honours.

 In the 2024–25 NBL season, Bowen helped United reach the grand final series for the second straight year.
 In 37 games, he averaged 3.8 points, 3.9 rebounds and 1.5 assists per game.

 Bowen joined the Canterbury Rams of the New Zealand National Basketball League (NZNBL) for the 2025 season.
 On 22 June 2025, he recorded a triple-double with 16 points, 22 rebounds and 10 assists in the Rams' 92–86 loss to the Manawatu Jets.

 On 4 April 2025, Bowen re-signed with United on a two-year deal.
 Prior to the start of the 2025–26 season, he was named United vice captain alongside Shea Ili.
+On 27 December 2025, he started in place of Finn Delany and recorded 14 points and eight rebounds in a 92–87 win over the Brisbane Bullets.

+He is set to join the Knox Raiders for the 2026 NBL1 South season.